 We’re living in a time when most of our lives are closely entwined with the Internet and the devices we use to access it.
 In addition to making our lives significantly easier and more fun, this has brought certain disadvantages and hazards such as our privacy being threatened, content being actively kept from us, or worse - our information and devices being targeted by hackers.

 These problems - the latter one especially - has started to increasingly affect the owners and users of Apple’s desktop computers and MacBooks.
-This has led many of them to start looking for a suitable virtual private network (VPNs) to protect themselves and gain access to various regionally restricted content.
+This has led many of them to start looking for the best VPN to protect themselves and gain access to various regionally restricted content.

-There are several things you need to pay attention to when deciding upon a good VPN service for your Mac device.
+There are several things you need to pay attention to when deciding upon a good Mac VPN.
 First, it has to have a dedicated Mac client.
 Second, it needs to provide sturdy security and privacy levels.
 Finally, it needs to provide good performance, especially if you intend to use it for streaming content unavailable at a specific location.

-We scoured the market for the best VPNs for your Mac and here’s what we found:
+We scoured the market for the best VPN for Mac, tested them all, and here’s what we found:

 ExpressVPN is the best VPN service in the industry, which is why its price is a bit higher than among the competition.
 It has bullet-proof security thanks to the 256-encryption, a kill switch, and a split tunneling tool, as well as the capacity to unblock both popular and less known streaming (and other) services otherwise unavailable or censored in specific regions.